Transaction

 Therefore, the checking of unsigned transactions before execution must be very restrictive.
 In addition, since unsigned transactions are user-defined verification processes, they usually consume more resources than signed transactions.

-In CESS network, only the validator of current rotation can be the initiator of an unsigned transaction.
+In CESS network, only the validator of the current slot can be the initiator of an unsigned transaction.
 The request content needs to be attached with the signature digest of the specific account in order to pass the user-defined verification in CESS network.

 Inherent Transaction